gregor42/bootstrap-for-the-stoopid/README.md

 # bootstrap-for-the-stoopid

+20160807.1654
+Right.
+A million more templates/examples to grok & hack.
+What a hassle.
+And oh yeah look yet another dependency - bootlint: https://github.com/twbs/bootlint

 20160804.2005
 This is where I start keeping track of my progress & making stupid comments Like first off - WTF?
 Does Bootstrap require JQuery?
 SRSLY?
 WTF?